OvidiuChiri/To_Do_List1/README.md

 Step6: Calling the functions in the main function of the application.

 #To_Do_List2
-#READEME.md
-2.To-Do List
-Graphical User Interface(Gui) project in Python with Tkinter module.
+2. Graphical User Interface(Gui) project in Python with Tkinter module.
 To-Do List is actually a list of your daily tasks to remind yourself of the tasks you have to accomplish that day.
 In this project, we are going to make a GUI based python to-do list with options to add and delete items in your list.